Commissioner Personas

 Rather than using a single model to handle everything, Montoyer structures competence into specialised agent families:

 Yes.
-The /legislative-cycle command launches a multi-agent orchestration sequence: a /policy-officer generates a rough brief, routes it through an /inter-service-consultation with affected DGs and the Legal Service, simulates a /college-deliberation for political validation, and can model subsequent /trilogue negotiation dynamics between mock Parliament and Council agents.
+The /legislative-eu:legislative-proposal command launches a multi-agent orchestration sequence: a policy officer generates a rough brief, routes it through an inter-service consultation with affected DGs and the Legal Service, simulates a College deliberation for political validation, and can model subsequent trilogue negotiation dynamics between mock Parliament and Council agents.
+Use /simulation-eu:college-deliberation for the deliberation step standalone.

 The framework is LLM-agnostic but optimised for advanced developer environments such as Claude Code runtimes.
 The core of the repository relies on structured file systems, regular expression routers, and local knowledge schemas rather than loose model weights — ensuring the structural framework stays solid regardless of the underlying model used for generation.

 Skills are installable capabilities living inside domain plugins (e.g., legislative-eu, competition-eu).
-They are invoked via slash commands in your terminal — such as /treaty-check <proposal> to verify a legal basis or /impact-assessment <policy brief> to analyse a regulatory path.
+They are invoked via namespaced slash commands in your terminal, such as /legislative-eu:treaty-check <proposal> to verify a legal basis or /legislative-eu:impact-assessment <policy brief> to analyse a regulatory path.
 Each skill is governed by a strict markdown syntax standard.

 Community documentation